AWS-Samples-GenAI-FSI/call-center-compliance-platform/README.md

-# AnyCompany Compliance Platform - FINAL PRODUCTION VERSION
+# AnyCompany Compliance Platform

-## 🎯 Platform Status: PRODUCTION READY ✅
+## 🎯 Platform Status: Demo/Experimentation

 This is the **complete, working compliance validation platform** with all fixes applied and tested.